natcap/invest.users-guide/source/sdr.rst

 Sediment Delivery Ratio
 """""""""""""""""""""""

-**Step 1** Based on the work by Borselli et al. (2008), the model first computes the connectivity index:
+**Step 1** Based on the work by Borselli et al. (2008), the model first computes the connectivity index (IC) for each pixel.
+The connectivity index describes the hydrological linkage between sources of sediment (from the landscape) and sinks (like streams.)
+Higher values of IC indicate that source erosion is more likely to make it to a sink (i.e. is more connected), which happens, for example, when there is sparse vegetation or higher slope.
+Lower values of IC (i.e. lower connectivity) are associated with more vegetated areas and lower slopes.

+IC is a function of both the area upslope of each pixel ( :math:'D_{up}' ) and the flow path between the pixel and the nearest stream ( :math:'D_{dn}' ).
+If the upslope area is large, has lower slope, and good vegetative cover (so a low USLE C factor), :math:'D_{up}' will be low, indicating a lower potential for sediment to make it to the stream.
+Similarly, if the downslope path between the pixel and the stream is long, has lower slope and good vegetative cover, :math:'D_{dn}' will be low.

+IC is calculated as follows:

 .. math:: IC=\log_{10} \left(\frac{D_{up}}{D_{dn}}\right)
     :label: ic